Mink15/Mink15/README.md

 👋 Hey, I’m Blood!
-👀 I’m interested in cardiology.
+I’m interested in cardiology.
+Singing's a hobby.
+I like animals.
-🌱 Singing's a hobby
-💞️ Animal lover
-📫 My tag on discord is Dealive#0001, if you want to reach me!
-Cya aroundd
+📫